Kowshiks/HighThroughput-Traffic-Flow-System/README.md

 ## 2) Domain Logic Module

-Every sec there will be flow of vehicles into the traffic intersection and the domain logic implemented is time based where the algorithm determine when to change the cycle order depending on the time and flow of vehicles to get the highest throughput.
+Every sec there will be flow of vehicles into the traffic intersection and the domain logic implemented is time based where the algorithm determines when to change the cycle order depending on the time and flow of vehicles to get the highest throughput.

 ### When not following the limits: